 According to one Gallup World Poll survey, 750 million people globally would migrate if they could.
 For that substantial number, new lives, better opportunities and fresh challenges are deemed either essential or exciting.
 But what sort of experience are they imagining when they arrive at their chosen destination?
 In Papitha’s case, at least, the reality didn’t quite match the expectation.

 Telenor Open Mind is a unique job training programme that provides people with physical disabilities or mental health challenges a chance for employment.
 It is currently operational in Telenor Norway, Pakistan and Sweden.
 In Telenor Norway’s case, Open Mind features an additional stream which aids immigrants from non-European countries gain access to career opportunities.

 “It was hard to move to new country leaving family and friends.
-Norway has thought us many things and brought its own challenges.
+Norway has taught us many things and brought its own challenges.
 We hoped that the move would give us more opportunities.
 It wasn’t always easy, but I’ve become more independent and stronger because of it.”

 Among those ‘challenges’ were seven years searching for a job that matched her skills, experience and education.
 It was after registering as job seeker with Norwegian Labour and Welfare Administration, NAV, that she came across information about Telenor’s unique job training programme, Open Mind.